bjamturley/MedSchoolAtlas/Embryology/Mesoderm - Cardiac.md

 For more VEGF, see also: [[Fertilization and Implantation#Pre-eclampsia]]
 ## Angiogenesis
 Formation of blood vessels from existing blood vessels.
 Starts in the secondary yolk sac.
-By ==day 23==, definitive hematopoietic stem cells (dHSCs) will form in the lover for utero blood formation.
-Blood formation in long bones does not take place until ==week 10==.
+By ***day 23***, definitive hematopoietic stem cells (dHSCs) will form in the lover for utero blood formation.
+Blood formation in long bones does not take place until ***week 10***.
 # Fetal blood flow
 1. Blood arrives from the placenta via the umbilical vein
 2. Blood is shunted away from liver (as it is not yet fully functioning) through the ductus venosis into the right atrium/inferior vena cava